-To get rid of ants, it is important to identify the ant species before attempting ant control.
-Some ant species, like Pharaoh ants, can be controlled using baits, while others cannot.
+To get rid of ants, it is important to identify the ant species before attempting ant pest control.
+Some ant species can be controlled using baits, while others cannot.
 To get rid of ants successfully, it is usually necessary to follow them back to their colony and treat the colony directly.
-Moore Pest Solutions have pest control experts to correctly identify your ants, kill them, and control future outbreaks.
+We can identify your ants, kill them, and control future outbreaks.

 Top 10 ants found in the pacific northwest

 How do you tell the difference between Carpenter Ants and Termites……